 As parents of all ages will agree, having a baby is a truly life-changing experience.
 Arriving home from hospital with a tiny bundle of joy is both exciting and surreal, and though parents-to-be have spent nine months anticipating this moment, nothing can really prepare you for it!
-It’s a highly emotional time too, especially for new mums, says Irene Lowry, CEO of Nurture.
-Irene set up this charity just over seven years ago, as a means of offering immediate, affordable and accessible counselling to women and men who feel overwhelmed in the days, weeks and months after having a baby.
+It’s a highly emotional time too, especially for new mums, says Irene Lowry, Managing Director of Nurture Health.
+Irene has over nine years experience in in offering immediate, affordable and accessible counselling to women and men who feel overwhelmed in the days, weeks and months after having a baby.

 Perceptions of Motherhood

 One of the issues that lead to these feelings of despair, according to Irene, is the pressure put on women to instantly and naturally take to motherhood.
 Online groups and blogs, though often useful and supportive, can inadvertently set unrealistic expectations.
 “Women often put pressure on themselves to be the perfect mammy”, says Irene.
 “But then if birthing plans go awry, they often can’t cope – which can lead to massive feelings of shame and guilt.
 They bring the baby home, and most women haven’t got a clue what to expect.
 After a couple of weeks, their partner has to go back to work, and most women will tell us they’re gone from 7am until 7pm, so literally she’s there all day long with the new baby.
 If she starts experiencing mental health issues, she may not even know what’s going on.”

 This period can be highly emotional for new dads, says Irene.
 “Research has shown that men can get post-natal depression too.
 Most men will tell us, ‘once she’s ok, I’m ok’, but in fact they may be struggling.
 If you think about living with someone with depression, of course it’s going to affect you.
 We offer counselling over Skype to men, so they don’t have to be gone for the evening.”